openhab/openhab-addons/bundles/org.openhab.transform.jsonpath/README.md

 The transformation also will not ever return `null`.
 This makes it possible to use the transform in labels or output channels of Things.

-Because the transformation will not return arrays or null values, if the JsonPath expression provided results in no matches, the transformation will return the entire original JSON string.
+If the JsonPath expression provided results in no matches, the transformation will return the entire original JSON string.

 ## Usage as a Profile